arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 ## A dripping tap by the spout - how to fix it?

 A dripping tap might be a sign of a malfunctioning spout.
 The repair is quite simple and easy in this case as well - you can do it yourself.
 Just remove the installation screws and carefully remove the spout, making sure you don't damage the sink.
 Then, **remove the old washer**.
 Insert new elements in place.
-If you managed to do it properly - attach spout back and tighten the screw so that the tap doesn't move from side to side.
+If you managed to do it properly - attach the spout back and tighten the screw so that the tap doesn't move from side to side.

 Are you wondering which product is the best in this case?
 A spout rubber o-ring is perfect.
 It's available in two standard sizes: 1/2'', 16 mm, 12 mm or 3/4'', 18 mm, 14 mm.